-Prior to check-out at the end of the year, a letter will be sent to you notifying you of all the steps involved in checking out, including: having your unit inspected, turning in your keys, and completing a forwarding address card.
-Each resident should make an appointment with the front desk prior to move out.
-Residents also have the option to fill out the express check-out form.
+Prior to check-out at the end of the year, a letter will be sent to you notifying you of all the steps involved in checking out, including turning in your keys.
+Residents will fill out the express check-out form.

 The resident agrees to not use his/her unit for commercial purposes, nor will the resident participate in or encourage door-to-door solicitation in the community.
 The Internet connection provided as part of the lease agreement may not be used for any commercial or profit-making enterprise.

 Belongings may not be stored in hallways, breezeways, or stairwells, or in such a way that common or public areas become unsightly, or so the entry/exit to the unit is blocked.
 Residents are responsible for keeping common areas clean and picked up.
 Residents who fail to comply with these standards will be fined accordingly.
 Residents are strongly encouraged to work together to maintain a clean community living area.
 Concerns with neighbors should be addressed directly.

 By signing your lease agreement, you agree to follow the policies in the lease agreement and this resident handbook.
 Any violation of the lease agreement or resident handbook policies will be handled through the conduct process.
 All members of the community have an obligation to uphold community standards of conduct.